okainov/munich-scripts/README.md

 There is a simple Telegram bot at [@MunichTerminBot](https://t.me/MunichTerminBot) using `termin.py` functionality.
 The bot is written using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library.
 Source code is also in this repo, `tg_bot.py`.

+### Development

+By default bot runs as webhook configured for Heroku.
+For local development it's easier to use polling and in order to get it, just set `DEBUG = True` in one of first lines of the script.

 ### Bot deployment

-Bot is hosted on Heroku, runnning in Docker and can be deployed similar to one of [manuals](https://medium.com/python4you/creating-telegram-bot-and-deploying-it-on-heroku-471de1d96554).
+Bot is hosted on Heroku, runnning in Docker and automatic deploy from `master` branch of this repoi is set, no action should be required.

+#### Manual deployment

+Similar to one of basic [manuals](https://medium.com/python4you/creating-telegram-bot-and-deploying-it-on-heroku-471de1d96554).

 Pre-requisites:

- - Having Heroku CLI installed.
+ - Heroku CLI installed.
- - Having `TG_TOKEN` environment variable set up in Heroku app
+ - `TG_TOKEN` environment variable is set in Heroku settings
+ - `HEROKU_APP_NAME` environment variable is set in Heroku settings.

     heroku login
     heroku container:login